 With so many changes happening and so many choices to consider, from 2G to 3G to 4G LTE

-Digi International can help with your network transition, from expert LTE consulting to networking products, IoT device network management, network security and technical support.
+Turn to Digi International to help with your network transition, from expert LTE and 5G consulting to networking products, IoT device network management, network security and technical support.

-See our 4G LTE resource page for more information and a free migration guide.
+See our Migration Solutions page for more information and a free migration guide.
 Or contact us to start a conversation about your migration needs.